Dec. 02, 2024

 Do solar batteries qualify for the federal tax credit?

 The federal solar tax credit covers 30% of the total cost of your solar system in tax credits.
-Solar batteries qualify for the federal solar tax credit as long as your battery can hold at least 3kWh of energy and is installed in or later.
+Solar batteries qualify for the federal solar tax credit as long as your battery can hold at least 3 kWh of energy and is installed in 2022 or later.

 How long do solar batteries last?

-A solar battery's lifespan is typically between 10 and 15 years.
-Factors affecting the lifespan of your battery include weather conditions (if outdoors), type of battery, depth of discharge (the less energy you use at one time, the better), installation and usage.
+A solar battery typically lasts between 10 to 15 years.
+Factors like weather conditions (if it's outdoors), battery type, depth of discharge (using less energy at one time benefits longevity), installation, and consumption patterns can influence this lifespan.

 How many solar batteries do I need to go off-grid?